Important information - Waste Transfer Stations

 What is business waste?

-According to Gov.uk, business and commercial waste is "any waste that comes from a commercial activity is business waste.
+According to the national government's overview on managing business and commercial waste, business and commercial waste is "any waste that comes from a commercial activity is business waste.
 If you use part of your home to run your business then any waste from that part is business waste".

 Business waste also includes any waste that comes from: